linkedin/linkedin-gradle-plugin-for-apache-hadoop/README.md

   * `azkaban-client`: Code to work with Azkaban via the Azkaban REST API
   * `example-project`: Example project that uses the Hadoop Plugin and DSL to build an example Azkaban workflow
+  * `hadoop-jobs`: Code for re-usable Hadoop jobs and implementations of Hadoop DSL job types
   * `hadoop-plugin`: Code for the various plugins that comprise the Hadoop Plugin
   * `hadoop-plugin-test`: Test cases for the Hadoop Plugin
   * `li-hadoop-plugin`: LinkedIn-specific extensions to the Hadoop Plugin
   * `li-hadoop-plugin-test`: Test cases for the LinkedIn-specific extensions to the Hadoop Plugin

-Although the `li-hadoop-plugin` code is generally specific to LinkedIn, it is included in the project to show you how to use subclassing to extend the core functionality of the Hadoop Plugin.
+Although the `li-hadoop-plugin` code is generally specific to LinkedIn, it is included in the project to show you how to use subclassing to extend the core functionality of the Hadoop Plugin for your organization (and to make sure our open-source contributions don't break the LinkedIn customizations).

 #### Building and Running Test Cases